 Long-Term Incentive Plan.
-The Company maintains an Amended and Restated Long-Term Incentive Plan, or LTI Plan.
-The plan is designed to provide for performance-based payouts based upon three key financial criteria, including revenue growth rate, diluted earnings per share growth rate and average return on beginning equity over rolling three-year periods.
+The Company maintains an Amended and Restated Long-Term Incentive Plan ("LTI Plan").
+The plan is designed to provide for performance-based payouts based upon key financial criteria over rolling three-year periods, which are recommended by Mr. Findlay and approved by the Compensation Committee.
 The Compensation Committee has made grants under the LTI Plan each year since the plan was implemented in 2006.
-Awards are denominated in Company shares rather than cash to provide for additional alignment with shareholders and stock price performance over the performance period.
+At the discretion of the Committee, awards under the LTI Plan each year since the plan consist of performance based restricted stock units rather than cash to provide for additional alignment with shareholders and stock price performance over the performance period.
 Shares delivered pursuant to the LTI Plan are currently granted under the shareholder approved 2017 Equity Incentive Plan.

-The purpose of the LTI Plan is to motivate select officers to collectively produce outstanding results, encourage superior performance, increase productivity and aid in attracting and retaining key employees.
+The purpose of the LTI Plan is to motivate select officers, including our named executive officers, to collectively produce outstanding results, encourage superior performance, increase productivity and aid in attracting and retaining key employees.
 Mr. Findlay recommends, subject to the Compensation Committee's approval, the performance measures and performance targets to be used for each performance period and the LTI bonus to be paid if certain required conditions are met.
-Performance targets are based on a combination of Lakeland Financial's goals, business unit and/or individual goals or on such other factors that the committee may determine and approve.
+The Committee currently utilizes three key financial measures: revenue growth rate, diluted earnings per share growth rate and average return on beginning equity.
+Performance targets can be based on a combination of Lakeland Financial's goals, business unit and/or individual goals or on such other factors that the committee may determine and approve.
 Different performance targets may be established for different participants for any performance period, although currently all executives have the same performance targets.

 Unless the Compensation Committee determines otherwise, a new three-year performance period will begin each year under the LTI Plan.
 Thus, the maximum number of performance periods open to measurement at any time is three.
 Executive officers receive earned LTI Plan payouts on a yearly basis at the conclusion of each successive three-year performance period.
-The committee believes that, by making annual awards that consider Company performance over rolling three-year periods, the committee is incentivizing our named executive officers to focus on consistent and sustainable performance rather than taking outsized risk in any one particular year.
+The committee believes that, by making annual awards that consider Company performance over rolling three-year periods, the Committee is incentivizing our named executive officers to focus on consistent and sustainable performance rather than taking outsized risk in any one particular year.

 The amount of the LTI bonus awarded for each performance period is based upon achieving certain performance levels for each of the three measurement criteria as defined in the tables below.
-The Company employs linear interpolation to determine the payout in the event a measurement criteria falls between the threshold and target, or target and maximum, performance levels.
+The Company employs linear interpolation to determine the payout in the event a measurement criterion falls between the threshold and target, or target and maximum, performance levels.

-3 Year Revenue Growth Performance Period Performance Level 2018-2020 2017-2019 2016-2018 Vesting Maximum Performance 12.50% 10.50% 10.00% 50% of target award Target Performance 8.00% 6.50% 6.00% 33.33% of target award Threshold Performance 4.50% 3.00% 2.50% 16.67% of target award <threshold performance<="" td="">&lt;4.50%&lt;3.00%&lt;2.50%0% of target award</threshold> <4.50% <3.00% <2.50% 0% of target award
+3 Year Revenue Growth Р erformance Period Performance Level 2019-2021 2018-2020 Vesting Maximum Performance 13.25% 12.50% 10.50% 50% of target award Target Performance 8.50% 8.00% 6.50% 33.33% of target award Threshold Performance 5.00% 4.50% 3.00% 16.67% of target award <threshold performance<="" td="">&lt;5.00%&lt;4.50%&lt;3.00%0% of target award</threshold> <5.00% <4.50% <3.00% 0% of target award

-3 Year Diluted Earnings Per Share Growth Performance Period Performance Level 2018-2020 2017-2019 2016-2018 Vesting Maximum Performance 24.50% 14.00% 14.00% 50% of target award Target Performance 18.00% 8.00% 8.00% 33.33% of target award Threshold Performance 13.50% 3.00% 3.00% 16.67% of target award <threshold performance<="" td="">&lt;13.50%&lt;3.00%&lt;3.00%0% of target award</threshold> <13.50% <3.00% <3.00% 0% of target award
+3 Year Diluted Earnings Per Share Growth Performance Period Performance Level 2019-2021 2018-2020 Vesting Maximum Performance 15.25% 24.50% 14.00% 50% of target award Target Performance 8.50% 18.00% 8.00% 33.33% of target award Threshold Performance 3.50% 13.50% 3.00% 16.67% of target award <threshold performance<="" td="">&lt;3.50%&lt;13.50%&lt;3.00%0% of target award</threshold> <3.50% <13.50% <3.00% 0% of target award